Mount & Chilwell to miss England's final Euro 2020 group game as they self-isolate following Gilmour contact

 Mason Mount and Ben Chilwell will miss England's final Euro 2020 group game as they continue to self-isolate following contact with Scotland's Billy Gilmour.

-Mount and Chilwell were seen interacting with fellow Chelsea colleague Gilmour following England's disappointing 0-0 draw with Scotland on Friday, with the 20-year-old subsequently testing positive for Covid-19.
+Mount and Chilwell were seen interacting with Chelsea team-mate Gilmour following England's disappointing 0-0 draw with Scotland on Friday, with the 20-year-old subsequently testing positive for Covid-19.

 Gilmour was swiftly ruled out of Scotland's last Group D fixture against Croatia, and Mount and Chilwell will now also have to remain in quarantine in accordance with coronavirus regulations, meaning they will miss the Three Lions' clash with the Czech Republic.